ggonnella/textformats/src/textformats/cli/tf_spec.1.md

 ## Tests

-The specification can be accompanied by examples of valid and invalid encoded and decoded data (in YAML format).
+The specification can be accompanied by examples of valid and invalid encoded and decoded data (in YAML or JSON format).
 This test data can be included in the same file as the specification or be written to a different file.

 Examples for each of the datatypes in a specification can be automatically generated using the *generate_tests* subcommand.
 The automatic generation